 The store is a structure containing some module, table, and memory instances.
 These are basically several kinds of global state that the instructions need to reference to accomplish various non-local operations, such as memory access, global variable access, function calls, and so on.

-Each module instance contains a list of functions (stored as closures cl), a list of global variables, and optionally indices specifying tables and memories associated with the module.
+list of global variables, and optionally indices specifying tables and memories

 The functions and global variables have an obvious purpose, which is to allow function calls to fetch the code for the function and allowing global variables to be read/written.